Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Power-law kinetics

-Assume, for instance, that the concentration of the demodification enzyme $S_2$ acts as an enhancer or inhibitor of the modification of $S_3$ by the enzyme $S_1$, that is, of reaction $r_1$.
-This effect can be accounted for by considering a kinetic order $\bv=(v_i)_{i=1,\ldots,6}$ of the form
+When $v=0$, the kinetic order corresponds to mass-action.
+If $v>0$, then the kinetic order $V$ accounts for the hypothetical fact that the concentration of the modification enzyme $S_1$ acts as an enhancer or inhibitor of the demodification of $S_3$ to $S_2$, that is, of reaction $r_4$.
+In the latter case, the kinetics is:

-In this case, the species formation rate function $f_{\kappa,\bv}$ is given by (denoting by $k_i$ the rate constant of reaction $r_i$):